shamalroy/SimpleWebServer/README.md

 ## Implemented features:

-* Proper HTTP/1.1 keep-alive behavior is implemented based on the http-client's capabilities exposed through its request headers.
+* HTTP/1.1 keep-alive behavior is implemented based on the http-client's capabilities exposed through its request headers.
 The keep-alive behavior is implemented through Pre and Post Filters.

   * If a keep-alive header is identified in the KeepAlivePreFilter the keepAlive flag is set on the client socket and keep the inputStream open for subsequent requests until a request with no keep-alive header is received.
 If a request with no keep-alive header received the server stops reading from inputSteam and close the client socket after the request is served.
 A Connection:Keep-Alive response header is also added to the keep-alive requests using KeepAlivePostFilter.